 Richmond National Battlefield Park

 3215 East Broad Street

 Richmond, Virginia 23223

 804-226-1981 ext.
 23

 Gaines’ Mill (June 27, 1862) – Also called the First Battle of Cold Harbor, this Confederate Victory was the third of the Seven Days’ Battles.
 General Robert E. Lee renewed his attacks against Brigadier General Fitz John Porter’s V Corps, which had established a strong defensive line behind Boatswain’s Swamp north of the Chickahominy River.
 Porter’s reinforced V Corps held fast for the afternoon against disjointed Confederate attacks, inflicting heavy casualties.
 At dusk, the Confederates finally mounted a coordinated assault that broke Porter’s line and drove his soldiers back toward the river.
 The Federals retreated across the river during the night.
-Defeat at Gaines’ Mill convinced McClellan to abandon his advance on Richmond and begin the retreat to James River.
+Defeat at Gaines’ Mill convinced McClellan to abandon his advance on Richmond and begin the James River retreat.
 Gaines’ Mill saved Richmond for the Confederacy in 1862.
 This large battle encompassed more than 90,000 troops, of which 6,800 Union and 8.700 Confederates lost their lives.